CTTTN/CTTTN.github.io/README.md

-Website (in construction) of the Creative Text and Translation Technology Network.
+Website (in construction) of the Creative Texts and Translation Technology Network.

 Available at https://ctttn.github.io/.